 - $1,578 for $10 million in coverage if the household also has 2 more homes, 2 more cars, a boat under 26 feet, and a driver who is under 25

 Working with an independent insurance agent can help you get the information you need to determine the right amount of coverage for your family.
 Additionally, your local agent can help you compare multiple quotes and look for discounts on your policy.

 Finding the Best Umbrella Insurance Value

 Buying umbrella insurance is a balancing act – you must find the amount of coverage that can secure your assets at a cost that makes sense for you.
 Umbrella insurance can protect your life savings, but finding the best policy at the best price for your needs and budget can be a challenge because no two insurance companies are alike.

-Working with an independent agent in the Trusted Choice network can make your search much easier.
+Working with an independent insurance agent can make your search much easier.
 Local member agents have access to quotes and policy options from multiple insurance companies and can help you find an affordable umbrella insurance policy that will help cover your risks.
 Contact a local member agent today for personalized assistance.